vcraghe32/Pet_Food_Dispenser/Media/README.md

 # Welcome to the Media folder

-Inside this folder are the sketches and diagrams which were used during the project brainstorm.
+Inside this folder are the sketches and diagrams that were used during the project brainstorm.
 The design ideas varied from an Archimedes screw to using gears as gates to a food wheel.

 A challenge of this project was to be creative and work without instructions.
 A key takeaway from it is that engaging